RohitrajDeshmukh/doyouknowme-cli-app/README.md

 **This app is build in nodejs**

-There are only few questions in that, you have to give the answers as simple as that.
+There are only 5 questions related to me, you have to give the answers as simple as that. so lets see how ypu know me well.